 Newton Country Day educates young women to assume leadership positions.

-Founded in 1880, Newton Country Day, a member of the international Network of Sacred Heart Schools, is an independent, college preparatory school for highly motivated girls who wish to pursue a serious course of study.
+Founded in 1880, Newton Country Day, a member of the International Network of Sacred Heart Schools, is an independent school for highly motivated girls who wish to pursue a serious course of study.

 The curriculum offers a full range of courses through the Advanced Placement level in the arts, humanities, modern and classical languages, mathematics, religion and sciences, as well as strong programs in athletics and wellness, and extracurricular activities.
 Newton Country Day students are expected to act with integrity, to learn to think critically, to communicate clearly, to deepen their intellectual curiosity and creativity, and to develop and apply scientific and technological knowledge and skill.